 Canada's Second World War

-Beginnings of the Second World War: The Second World War began on September 1 1939 when Adolf Hitler ordered the German invasion of Poland.
+Beginnings of the Second World War: The Second World War began on September 1 1939, when Adolf Hitler ordered the German invasion of Poland.
 By that point, it seemed like war was inevitable, and Canada had begun the preparations for a potential conflict.
 On August 25, 1939, the Canadian government under Prime Minister William Lyon Mackenzie-King invoked the War Measures Act, a law that could give the government sweeping powers to regulate and control society.
-When Great Britain declared war on Germany on September 3 Canada did not follow.
+When Great Britain declared war on Germany on September 3rd, Canada did not follow at first.
 Instead, the government put into effect a number of measures using the power of the War Measures Act.
 The Canadian government did not declare war until the following week, followed by a debate and vote in Parliament.
 It was the first independent declaration of war by Canada.

 Battle of the Atlantic: After the fall of western Europe to Nazi Germany in the spring of 1940, Britain and her empire (including Canada) stood alone against the Germans.
 Since Britain is an island, it was imperative for the war effort that supplies could arrive from overseas.
 The Germans tried to cut Britain off and starve the population into submission with their feared submarine fleet of U-boats.